mganesh24/k8s_lab/lab_setup_steps/README.md

 A step-by-step guide to bootstrap a **3-node Kubernetes cluster** (1 control plane + 2 workers) on Ubuntu 22.04 using `kubeadm`, `containerd`, and `Flannel` as the CNI.

-This is intended as a learning / lab setup.
+This is intended as a learning/lab setup.
 Each step includes verification commands so you can confirm things are healthy before moving on.

 ---